George Albert Kerr: 1975 Hamilton Harbour Commission scandal

+Returned to old portfolios

-The Progressive Conservatives were reduced to a minority government in the 1975 provincial election.
-Kerr, re-elected for the new constituency of Burlington South, was returned to cabinet on October 7 as Minister of the Environment.
-He held this position until January 21, 1978, when he was again named Solicitor-General and Provincial Secretary for Justice.
+Kerr was re-elected for the new constituency of Burlington South in the 1975 provincial election, during which the Progressive Conservatives were reduced to a minority government.
+Attorney General John Clement was among the cabinet casualties but Kerr was not tapped for the post as many have expected.
+In the post-election cabinet shuffle on October 7, he was returned to the environment ministry.
+He held this position until January 21, 1978, when he was again named Solicitor General and Provincial Secretary for Justice.

-He resigned a second time as Solicitor-General after he made a telephone call to an assistant crown attorney on behalf of a constituent who was facing trial for driving while his licence was suspended.
-The call quickly became public and Kerr resigned from cabinet on Sept.
-9, 1978.
+He resigned a second time as Solicitor General on Sept.
+9, 1978 after revelation of a telephone call he made to an assistant crown attorney on behalf of a constituent who was facing trial for driving while his licence was suspended.

-Kerr was re-elected in the 1981 provincial election, and served as a government backbencher for the next four years.
+While Kerr was re-elected in the 1981 provincial election, he remained on the government backbench for his remaining time in the legislature.
 He retired from the legislature in 1985.